Artist: Augustus Saint-Gaudens (American, Dublin 1848–1907 Cornish, New Hampshire)

 Dimensions: 30 1/2 x 18 1/2 x 13 in.
 (77.5 x 47 x 33 cm)

 Credit Line: Bequest of Jacob Ruppert, 1939

-In 1881, Saint-Gaudens was commissioned by Chester W. Chapin, a railroad tycoon and congressman, to sculpt a large-scale bronze likeness of an ancestor, Deacon Samuel Chapin (15951675), one of the three founding fathers of Springfield, Massachusetts.
-The sculptor wrote in his Reminiscences that: "The statue was to represent Deacon Samuel Chapin, but I developed it into an embodiment of the 'Puritan.'"
-On Thanksgiving Day 1887, The Puritan was unveiled on Stearns Square in Springfield, at one end of a site designed by Stanford White.
-In The Puritan, Saint-Gaudens successfully translated an abstract idea into three-dimensional form.
-Indeed, in The Puritan Saint-Gaudens dramatically conveyed the dedication, fortitude, and upright morals with which the founders of the Massachusetts Bay Colony were synonymous.
+In 1881 Saint-Gaudens was commissioned by Chester W. Chapin, a railroad tycoon and congressman, to sculpt a large-scale bronze likeness of an ancestor, Deacon Samuel Chapin (1595-1675), one of the three founding fathers of Springfield, Massachusetts.
+The sculptor wrote in his "Reminiscences" that: "The statue…was to represent Deacon Samuel Chapin, but I developed it into an embodiment…of the 'Puritan.'"
+On Thanksgiving Day 1887, "The Puritan" was unveiled on Stearns Square in Springfield, at one end of a site designed by Stanford White.
+In "The Puritan," Saint-Gaudens successfully translated an abstract idea into three-dimensional form.
+Indeed, in "The Puritan" Saint-Gaudens dramatically conveyed the dedication, fortitude, and upright morals with which the founders of the Massachusetts Bay Colony were synonymous.
 Deacon Chapin grasps a Bible in studded binding under his left arm, as he strikes forward with a knotty walking stick across the pine-strewn New England wilderness, symbolized by a few scattered branches on the base.
 His voluminous cape with curling collar envelops his figure.
 The broad brim of the buckled steeple hat casts a deep shadow over the deacon's eyes and echoes the wide mouth and square jaw.
-About 1894, Saint-Gaudens resolved to make reductions after the full-size Puritan, because of the statue's popularity and for the income he would derive.
-Located reductions, which number more than twenty-five, reveal minor alterations to the figure that add energy and soften the facial expression.
+About 1894, Saint-Gaudens resolved to make reductions after the full-size "Puritan," because of the statue's popularity and for the income he would derive.
+Located reductions, which number more than twenty-five, reveal minor alterations to the figure, which at once add energy and soften the facial expression.